 Iron deficiency anaemia results in response to reduced haemoglobin in the red blood cells whether due to increased iron loss, decreased nutritional intake, or a combination of the two.
 Classic signs of deficiency include:

 Additionally, foods containing phytates (wholegrains and cereal) and tannins (tea and coffee) impair your absorption of iron.
-This can be improved by consuming these options with vitamin C unusual foods that can prevent muscle cramp plant-based runners supplementing with iron.
+This can be improved by consuming these options with vitamin C More Fuel You plant-based runners is crucial to help maintain healthy.

 For example, you could combine a cereal such as bran flakes with cow’s milk, animal protein or a source of vitamin C, such as a glass of juice or some frozen berries, to improve the absorption of iron from the fortified cereal.

 It depends – in general if you have both good haemoglobin levels and ferritin stores, there is no additional benefit to you supplementing with iron.
-What are the best food sources of iron.
+Without sufficient iron, there are not enough red blood cells to transport.

 When looking at blood tests, ideally you would want levels of haemoglobin to be above 14 milligrams per litre, ferritin to be above 40 micrograms per litre and transferrin saturation to be higher than 20%.
 Levels below this, while not strictly iron deficiency, may result in sub-optimal performance in runners.